AdrianMiozga/Franko/README.md

 ## Activities

 Show max speed
+Moving time to calculate proper average speed instead of taking whole activity time

 Pause activity, not only stop

 Auto pause
 https://developer.android.com/guide/topics/location/transitions

-## Performance

-Cache network requests from Firebase

 ## People

 If you follow someone, they need to accept it

+- Notifications Activity

 ## UI